 Ever since I started mindfully curating my own wardrobe, I honed in on key items that can be mixed and matched.
 That whittled down the cost-per-wear of my clothing significantly, and when it’s time for the seasonal switchover, these are some pieces that have permanent residence in my wardrobe.

 Although I’m a girly dresser, a vast proportion of my wardrobe consists of simple, trans-seasonal items that may appear like basics but offer up plenty of styling options.
 A simple shirt, for example, can be completely reworked depending on the time of year.
 It can be made formal with tailoring or tucked into a miniskirt and worn with canvas trainers for an off-duty look.
 That same shirt can be knotted at the waist or worn open as a beach cover-up.
-I also consider some less typical pieces for transitional dressing—knitted dresses, high-coverage sandals like a fisherman style and linen skirts are prime examples of this.
+I also consider some less typical pieces for transitional dressing—knitted dresses, chunky sandals and linen skirts are prime examples of this.
 Although linen is inherently a summer fabric, I always wear it through autumn with chunky knits.
 And while closed-toe styles are needed during the winter, there is a sweet spot on the periphery of summer when chunky sandals and open-back loafers can be worn.

-1. Knitted Dress
+1. A Knitted Dress

 2. White Shirt

-Summer: White Shirt and Shorts With Fisherman Sandals
+Spring/Summer: White Shirt and Shorts With Fisherman Sandals

 The white shirt is a fabulous component of a capsule wardrobe purely because you can build so many looks around it.
 The addition of shorts and fisherman sandals makes this the perfect ensemble for summer days in the city.
 This look further highlights the transitional dressing component with the hardwearing footwear.
 Add a belt to tie in the brown accents.

-Autumn: White Shirt, Ecru Jeans and Tan Clogs
+Autumn/Winter: White Shirt, Ecru Jeans and Tan Clogs

-3. Denim Midi Skirt
+3. Denim Skirt

-Autumn: Belted Blazer With a Denim Skirt, Tights and Heels
+Autumn/Winter: Belted Blazer With a Denim Skirt, Tights and Heels

 Same skirt, different season!
 With an oversized belted blazer, sharp-collared shirt, tights and slingbacks, Sylvie brings an '80s-workwear lilt to her classic denim skirt, and it works.